-The year 2015 marked the 45th Anniversary of perennial classic-rock favorite, is continuing to celebrate its 50th Anniversary with their powerful performances.
-Founding members, Gerry Beckley and Dewey Bunnell (along with former bandmate Dan Peek) met in high school in London in the late 1960s and quickly harmonized their way to the top of the charts on the strength of their signature song "A Horse With No Name”.
+America, the perennial classic-rock favorite, is continuing to celebrate its 50th Anniversary with their powerful performances.
+Founding members, Gerry Beckley and Dewey Bunnell (along with former band mate, the late Dan Peek) met in high school in London in the late 1960s and quickly harmonized their way to the top of the charts on the strength of their signature song "A Horse With No Name."
 America became a global household name and paved the way with an impressive string of hits following the success of their first #1 single.
 Forty plus years later, these friends are still making music together, touring the world and thrilling audiences with their timeless sound.

 America's journey has found them exploring a wide variety of musical terrain.
 Their best-known tunes, which also include "I Need You," "Ventura Highway," "Don't Cross The River," "Tin Man," "Lonely People," and "Sister Golden Hair" were cornerstones of 1970's Top 40 and FM rock radio.
 Yet beyond their impressive catalog of hits, listeners would discover there was always much more to America than surface perceptions.
 The combination of Gerry Beckley's melodic pop rock and Dewey Bunnell's use of folk-jazz elements, slinky Latin-leaning rhythms and impressionistic lyric imagery contrasted well with Dan Peek's more traditional country-rock leanings and highly personal lyrics.

 Guests under 21 years of age must be accompanied by a legally responsible adult 30 years of age or older.
 All comp tickets not picked up will be released for sale.
 Prices plus tax, service and convenience fees.
 Subject to change or cancellation.
 Management reserves all rights.